November 27, read the Bible in a year in PowerPoint; with comments

 Jeremiah 26.
 For giving bad news Jeremiah received death threats, but the priests managed to hold off the mob with pointing out what was prophesied is consistent with earlier prophecies, so he was let free (for a while).

-August 17, read through the Holy Bible in a year.
+August 17, read the Bible in a year; in PowerPoint, with comments.

 Isaiah 2.
 The famous chapter containing “beating swords into plowshares” “study war no more” and the Day of the LORD is introduced.